 Do I Qualify for a Credit Limit Increase?

-Before applying for a credit line increase, it’s beneficial to know why credit card issuers offer increases.
+Before requesting to increase your credit limit, it’s beneficial to know why credit card providers offer increases.
 The qualification requirements vary per lender, but most examine your income, credit score, and payment history.
 If any of the following situations apply to you, you may stand a good chance of getting an increased credit line.

 Income Increase